Understanding Mental Health In Single-Parent Families

 Navigate stress as a single parent in therapy

-How can a single-parent family impact children and adolescents?
+How does a single-parent family impact children and adolescents?

 According to the Annie E. Casey Foundation, more than 23 million children in the United States live in a single-parent family, a number that accounts for one in three kids across the country.
 While this situation is common, it can significantly impact parents’ and children’s health in some cases.